sydverma123/awesome-ai-repositories/README.md

 A curated list of open source repositories for AI Engineers

-If you want to contribute to this list, please make a Pull request
+If you want to contribute to this list, please make a PR